Understanding the ferromagnetic insulating state in Cr doped VO$_2$

-The results comparing the total energy and net magnetic moment evaluated for ferromagnetic as well for various antiferromagnetic configurations at 25 \% doping are given in Table~\ref{ch_CrVO2_tab.2}.
-In contrast to the previous study, we found that the ground state in this case was the AFM2 configuration, and was insulating in nature with an energy band gap of $\sim$ 0.69 eV.
-The AFM2 configuration is similar to 12.5 \% with the only difference that the two doped Cr atoms which are in the farthest chain are antiferromagnetic coupled.
-In the AFM1 configuration, these two Cr atoms are again in the farthest chain but are ferromagnetically coupled.
-These two magnetic configurations are the same except the coupling between two Cr atoms is antiferromagnetic in AFM2 while it is ferromagnetic in AFM1.
-As the distance between the two Cr atoms is 4.54 \AA{}, no direct coupling is expected.
-It is mediated via the oxygens and involves the V$^{+4}$ atoms and turns out to stabilize AFM2 over AFM1 by 60~meV.

-The Cr$^{+3}$-V$^{+5}$ pairs were also found in this ground state at 25 \%.
-Each Cr has magnetic moment of 2.92 $\mu_B$ while the atoms identified as V$^{+4}$/V$^{+5}$ have magnetic moments reduced from their previous values in 12.5 \% and are found to be $\sim$ 1.01/0.04 $\mu_B$.
-The lattice vectors obtained for the ground state in this case was found to be $a$ = 6.41 \AA{}, $b$ = 6.53 \AA{} and $c$ = 5.89 \AA{}.
-However, no experimental data is available at this doping concentration to verify the findings of our calculation.
+The results comparing the total energy and and the shortest distance between the Cr$^{+3}$, Cr$^{+3}$-V$^{+5}$ and V$^{+5}$-V$^{+5}$ pairs different arrangement of Cr atoms in different ferromagnetic as well for various antiferromagnetic configurations at 25 \% doping are given in Table~S2 in the supplementary material~\cite{footnote-SI}, In Fig. S3, we have shown the arrangement of Cr$^{+3}$ and V$^{+4}$/V$^{+5}$ ions in the lowest energy ferromagnetic FM3 structure along with all the other antiferromagnetic configurations considered.
+Similar to 12.5 \% case, we also find a ferromagnetic insulating ground state in this case with formation of Cr$^{+3}$-V$^{+5}$ pairs.
+Cr has a magnetic moment of 2.863 $\mu_B$ while the atoms identified as V$^{+4}$/V$^{+5}$ have magnetic moments 1.12/0.453 $\mu_B$ for FM3 configuration.
+We could not compare our results of 25 \% Cr doped case with experiments as no data is available at this doping concentration.